DreVinciCode/Unity_KinovaGen3LiteAR/README.md

 In this project, I am communicating robotic arm information to an augmented reality device and visualize that information to improve human-robot collaborative tasks.
 Users can provide input information to update the robot's motion plan, perceptions, and contraints with mixed-reality.

 Features in this project:
-- Voice commands to execute planned trajectories.
+- Voice command recognition to execute planned trajectories.
 - Eye gaze control to teleop robot end effector to target areas.
 - Hand Gesture control to telop robot end effector to mirror user's hand location and pinch gesture to control robotic gripper.
 - Visualizing current and future planned robotic joint states.